-Dehumidifiers and humidifiers – You may need a dehumidifier during the summer months to prevent humidity in closed off spaces in your home like your basement.
-Humidity and moisture can cause molds that would be detrimental to your health.
-The air can be dry in winter and cause respiratory problems for some.
+Dehumidifiers and humidifiers – You may need a dehumidifier during the summer months especially in closed-off spaces in your home like the basement.
+Humidity and moisture can cause the formation of molds which can cause allergies and respiratory problems.
+On the other hand, the air can be dry in winter and cause respiratory problems for some.
 A humidifier puts moisture back in the air.

 Fireplaces – Indoor fireplaces can be the traditional brick or the modern electric versions.
 Nowadays, this feature is more decorative than functional because most homes are centrally heated.
-Before you try burning logs or turning on an electric fireplace, make sure that you know how to operate it.
+But if you want to try burning logs or turning on an electric fireplace, make sure that you know how to use it.
+Always check if there’s a fire extinguisher nearby.

 Furnaces – A furnace is part of a central home heating system.
-Together with the boiler, ducts and registers, or pipes and radiators, they distribute heat to various parts of your home.
-It is usually found in the basement, although some homes may have it in a closet or a crawl space somewhere else in the house.
+Together with the boiler, ducts and registers, pipes and radiators, the furnace distributes heat to various parts of your home.
+It is usually found in the basement, although some homes may have it in a closet or crawl space in another part of the house.

 Garbage carts/disposal chutes – Homes usually have a garbage cart (black) and a recycling cart (blue).
 Your recyclables, such as paper and cardboard materials, plastic containers (not plastic bags), metal and glass, etc., go into the blue cart, and non-recyclable garbage into the black cart.
 Apartment buildings or condominiums have a central area where you will find large metal and recycling bins.
 Read the article Garbage, plumbing and other household concerns to learn about garbage pick-up schedules and disposal of yard wastes.

 Insulation – This is a material (it can be foam-like) that is wedged in walls to keep heat inside in winter and keep cool air inside during summer.
 Older buildings and houses using plaster interior walls may have little or no insulation.
-If you are a home owner, investing in insulation can save you heating bills in the long run.
+If you are a home owner, investing in insulation will help you to save on heating bills in the long run.